 – Yoga Sutra 1.2-3

 The postures (asana) we are familiar with from our yoga classes is a practice from just one of the eight stages along the path.
 I find it very interesting – maybe telling even – that here in the US we tend to skip over some very important first steps involving ethics and virtuous behaviors, jumping instead right into the physical practice.
+There are many different paths to liberation, but unfortunately some never get around to the other 7 limbs.
 By exploring the various stages and practices of Ashtanga we can see that it provides a strong scaffolding and a systematic process for freeing ourselves from the habits and patterns that cause suffering.

 1. Yamas – ethical restraints, respect for others